CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet.md

 It doesn't look too different from Tilt or Docker Desktop, but peek the telemetry:

-![Example of the telemetry in the dashboard](/public/img/ai-sleeper-stack/telemetry-example.webp)
+![Example of the telemetry in the dashboard](/public/img/ai-sleeper-stack/telemetry-example.webp) *Rich built in telemetry lets agents get visibility into everyday types of issues like the underlying database queries being issued.*

 Most importantly, the telemetry sink also surfaces `gen.ai` attributes that give visibility into standard agent interactions: materialized prompts, tool calls, etc.

-![Example of the telemetry in the dashboard](/public/img/ai-sleeper-stack/gen-ai-telemetry.webp)
+![Example of the telemetry in the dashboard](/public/img/ai-sleeper-stack/gen-ai-telemetry.webp) *Aspire materializes `gen.ai` spans to make it easier to see final prompts, tool calls, and agent interactions.
+The agents can search these spans directly.*

 You will certainly get much, much richer telemetry via specialized tools like Langfuse (not mutually exclusive since it becomes just another OTEL sink), but Aspire's built-in, searchable telemetry sink let's agents autonomously iterate with visibility into the runtime state.